cadorn/cadorn/README.md

 ## Professional Work

-I am a passionate technical leader working as Principal Architech / Engineer and love sitting at the intersection of product and engineering as I am able to instantly model requirements and execution reality in my mind.
+I am a passionate technical leader working as Principal Architect / Engineer and love sitting at the intersection of product and engineering as I am able to instantly model requirements and execution reality in my mind.

 I have been translating what a business actually needs into modular, declaratively-composed systems a small team can ship fast and keep evolving without rewrites for 25 years.